 Drinking too many alcoholic beverages at a bar or restaurant can lead to alcohol-related injuries, accidents or worse.
-As a Glenview attorney, I want to provide you a brief overview on the dram shop liability law in Illinois.
+As a dram shop attorney in Chicago, I want to provide you a brief overview on the dram shop liability law in Illinois.

 If you or a loved one has suffered an alcohol-related injury, contact me today at 847-305-4105 for a free consultation or read below to learn more about what you can do to recover.